ericyan/freeroutes/README.md

 ## Usage

-First of all, make sure `ruby` and `aggregate` are installed.
-On Debian,\
-this can be done by `sudo apt-get install ruby aggregate`.
+First of all, make sure `ruby` and `make` are installed.
+On Debian, this can be done by `sudo apt-get install ruby make`.

 You can now `make` a routing table.
 By default, it will aggregate routes to AMER and EMEA regions and put the result in `ipv4.prefixes`.
 Modify